Hardness testing: Metals and plastics

 Metals can have different degrees of hardness depending on factors such as their chemical composition, crystal structure and the heat treatment they have undergone.
 Common test methods in the metal sector are the Vickers, Rockwell and Brinell tests.

 Hardness is also an important property of plastics, similar to that of metals.
 There is a wide range here, from soft rubber materials to hard, firm thermosets.
 The hardness depends on several factors, including the chemical composition of the plastic, the type and quantity of filling materials and the specific processing methods used.
-Depending on the size of the component and hardness range, there are also different test methods.
+Depending on the size of the component and the hardness range, there are also different test methods.

 The functional principle of hardness testing